SAMMISolutions/docs/doc_posts/_integrations-obs/obs.md

 - `Port`: Port of the OBS Websocket.
 Must match the port in your OBS-Tools-Websocket Server Settings.
 Default port for OBSws5 is `4455` and for OBSws4 `4444`.
 We do not recommend changing the default port.
 - `Password`: Password to authorize with OBS Websocket.
 Leave empty, unless you checked Enable Authorization in OBS-Tools-OBS Websocket Settings.
 In that case the passwords must match.
 - `Auto Connect`: Whether you want SAMMI to automatically connect to OBS Websocket on launch
-- `Non-Blocking`: Leave unchecked unless you have difficulties connecting to OBS Websocket.
+- `Non-Blocking`: Leave checked unless you have difficulties connecting to OBS Websocket.
-- `Fetch OBS Data`: Whether you want to fetch OBS Data (such as current scenes and their items) from this particular OBS Websocket connection.

   {% include image.html w="75" src="obs_connection.png" alt="OBSWS settings in SAMMI and OBS must match" type="image" %}